Uberi/University-Notes/PHIL350/PHIL350.md

 Huemer has three possible answers to when we should believe our memories - inferential, foundational, and preservative.
 Huemer then rejects them in favor of a dualistic view.

-In the inferential theory, memory beliefs are justified by that memory being reliable in the past - if it worked out in the past, then we are justified in believing it.
+In the **inferential theory**, memory beliefs are justified by that memory being reliable in the past - if it worked out in the past, then we are justified in believing it.
 However, this theory is rather circular - the only things that tell us that a memory was reliable are our other memories.
 If we use only our present experiences and insights, it's unlikely we could judge whether memories are reliable under this theory.

-In the foundational theory, memories are the foundation of justification, and just as we usually trust perception, we should also usually trust remembering something - remembering something automatically gives a good reason to believe it.
+In the **foundational theory**, memories are the foundation of justification, and just as we usually trust perception, we should also usually trust remembering something - remembering something automatically gives a good reason to believe it.
 However, the passage of time alone shouldn't make false beliefs justified - it's easy to create a memory of an unjustified belief, and then say it's justified because it's a memory.

-In the preservation theory, memory preserves the original justification of the belief - whatever the justification for the original belief was is also the justification for memory beliefs.
+In the **preservation theory**, memory preserves the original justification of the belief - whatever the justification for the original belief was is also the justification for memory beliefs.
 Even if one does not remember what the original justification was for believing something, the belief is still justified.
 However, if someone gets cloned, the clone remembers doing all the things the original did, without actually having done those things - the clone should have justification to believe it did those things, since it has all the memories of the original, but under this theory it does not.

 The dualistic theory takes parts of all of these theories.
 It focuses on a few issues with the other ones: beliefs can't increase in justification just by becoming memories, and justification should depend only on the current state of people - if clones have the same memory, they should also have the same justification.